waynodiablo/Oystercard/pills/sinatra_1.md

 ## Prerequisites

-You should have a good understanding of Ruby, including how blocks work.
+You should have a good understanding of Ruby, including how [blocks&nbsp;:pill:](pills/blocks.md) work.

 ## Sinatra Installation

 ***Note, we recommend working through this pill with a pair partner.
-Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.***
+Please take turns on the keyboard as the driver as described in the [pairing pill&nbsp;:pill:](pills/pairing.md).***

 As with every bit of non-trivial code you write it's a good idea to initialise a git repository and push your code to Github in order to back it up.
 Put the following code in a Github repo called 'sinatra-test'.